Jacques Tati

 Jacques Tati ([tati]; born Jacques Tatischeff, [tatiʃɛf]; 9 October 1907 – 5 November 1982) was a French mime, filmmaker, actor and screenwriter.
-In an Entertainment Weekly poll of the Greatest Movie Directors, he was voted the 46th greatest of all time (out of 50), although he directed only six feature-length films.
+In an Entertainment Weekly poll of the Greatest Movie Directors he was voted 46th (a list of the top 50 was published), though he had directed only six feature-length films.

-Tati's Playtime (1967) ranked 23rd in the 2022 Sight & Sound critics' poll of the greatest films ever made.
+Tati is perhaps best known for his portrayal of the character Monsieur Hulot, featured in Les Vacances de Monsieur Hulot (1953), Mon Oncle (1958), Playtime (1967) and Trafic (1971).
+Playtime ranked 23rd in the 2022 Sight and Sound critics' poll of the greatest films ever made.